NordicSemiconductor/zcbor/README.md

 /* ... */

 /* The following type and function refer to the Pet type in the CDDL, which
- * has been specified as an ENTRY_TYPE in the cmake call. */ Pet_t pet = { /* Initialize with desired data. */ };
+ * has been specified as an --entry-types (-t) when invoking cddl-gen. */ Pet_t pet = { /* Initialize with desired data. */ };
 uint8_t output[100]; /* 100 is an example.
 Must be large enough for data to fit. */
 uint32_t out_len;